 \section{Abstract}

-We initiate a study of path spaces in the nascent context of \emph{motivic dga's}, under development in doctoral work by Gabriela Guzman.
-This enables us to \emph{reconstruct} the unipotent fundamental group of a pointed scheme from the associated augmented motivic dga, and provides us with a factorization of Kim's relative unipotent section conjecture into several smaller conjectures with a homotopical flavor.
-Based on a conversation with Joseph Ayoub, we prove that the path spaces of the punctured projective line over a number field are concentrated in degree zero with respect to Levine's t-structure for mixed Tate motives.
-This constitutes a step in the direction of Kim's conjecture.
+We develop the foundations of commutative algebra objects in the category of motives, which we call ``motivic dga's''.
+Work of White and of Cisinski-D\'eglise provides us with a suitable model structure.
+This enables us to reconstruct the unipotent fundamental group of a pointed scheme from the associated augmented motivic dga, and provides us with a factorization of Kim's relative unipotent section conjecture into several smaller conjectures with a homotopical flavor.